pedrosgmagalhaes/drex_smartcontracts/README.md

 ## Credits
 This RealDigital smart contract is developed by Pedro Magalhaes and Iora Labs.

-Iora Labs is a leading blockchain services provider that specializes in custom blockchain development, smart contract development, decentralized applications (DApps)
+Iora Labs is a leading blockchain services provider that specializes in custom blockchain development, smart contract development, and decentralized applications (DApps).

-This repository contains the Solidity smart contract implementation for Real Digital, a Central Bank Digital Currency (CBDC).
-Real Digital is an ERC20 token that provides functionalities for minting, transferring, burning, freezing, and checking balances.